Bitcoin's Price Was Artificially Inflated Last Year, Researchers Say - Slashdot

 Raise your hand if you're surprised.

-Don't rule out government's intervention (Score:2)
+Don't rule out government's intervention (Score:1)

 The Great Simoleon Caper [wikipedia.org] — written in 1995 (!) — is a cautionary tale...